Video from Ashlee Gilbert, Peer Mentor and Intern with the Logan County, County Attorney Spring 2020

 "When it comes to the assessment practices that employers trust to indicate a graduate's level of knowledge and potential to succeed in the job world, employers dismiss tests of general content knowledge in favor of assessments of real-world and applied-learning approaches....
 [These] include evaluations of supervised internships, community-based projects, and comprehensive senior projects."

-While we encourage you to talk with your academic advisors about the utility of completing an internship, we have also designated Dr. Holli Drummond (Grise Hall 111, firstname.lastname@example.org) and Dr. Ed Bohlander (Grise Hall 115, Edward.email@example.com) as our internship coordinators on main campus, Dr. Donielle Lovell (email@example.com) as internship coordinator at our regional campuses.
+While we encourage you to talk with your academic advisors about the benefits of completing an internship, we have also designated Dr. Holli Drummond (Grise Hall 100, firstname.lastname@example.org) as our internship coordinator on main campus and Dr. Donielle Lovell (email@example.com) as internship coordinator at our regional campuses.

-If you are considering an internship for an upcoming semester, we encourage you to start byviewing this document which describes the process for obtaining an internship in our department.
-Next, you should complete thisrequest for an internshipplacement and submit it to one of the internship coordinators listed above along with a request to schedule an appointment to discuss internship possibilities.
+If you are considering an internship for an upcoming semester, we encourage you to start by viewing this document which describes the process for obtaining an internship in our department.
+Next, you should complete this request for an internship placement and submit it to one of the internship coordinators listed above along with a request to schedule an appointment to discuss internship possibilities.

 For students uniquely interested in internship opportunites with Federal Law Enforcement, we wanted to make sure to pass along the following specific information:

 - Department of Homeland Security Job Opportunities for Students

 - Department of Justice Legal Careers: Law Students